- 10 oz almond powder

 - Check the temperature with a candy thermometer.
 Set aside.

-- Blend the almond powder and icing sugar in a bowl.
-Incorporate this mixture into 130 g (4 1/2 oz) of egg whites and whisk 3 minutes.
+- Turn to the macaron ingredients, first mixing the almond powder and icing sugar in a bowl.
+Then incorporate the 300 g of egg whites and whip for 3 minutes.

-- Continue preparing meringue by whisking in the remaining 130 g (4 1/2 oz) of egg whites and the cooked sugar.
+- Returning to the meringue, beat the other 130 g (4 1/2 oz) of egg whites and the cooked sugar mixture into stiff peaks.

 - When the meringue has cooled, blend the two mixtures by gently stirring them together.